soominkwon/Distributed-DP-CCA/README.md

 There are no sets of instructions released yet, however, you can run the two files of code.
 These codes are written in Python, in the PyCharm IDE.
+This project is being advised by Professor Anand D. Sarwate, with PhD candidate Hafiz Imtiaz.

 NOTE (1):